 Dean's eyes widened slightly, "A-A Rolling Pin!
-Dude, now we have to go find another place!
+Dude, now we have to go find another Store!
 And my pie was left behind!
 What the hell does a convenience store sell rolling pins for!"

-A nervous shadow of a smile ghosted Castiel's lips as he pulled the box from where his arm was holding it just out of Dean's sight behind his back, "...Pie?" he offered quietly, he could tell Dean was more amused than annoyed, but the way to this man's heart was definitely through his stomach, or so Sam had told him.
+A nervous shadow of a smile ghosted Castiel's lips as he pulled the box from where his arm was holding it just out of Dean's sight behind his back. "...Pie?" he offered quietly, he could tell Dean was more amused that annoyed, but the way to this man's heart was definitely through his stomach, or so Sam often grouched good naturedly.

 Eyes widening at the sight, Dean began laughing too hard that he couldn't even take it, though he did manage to gasp out, "Damn Cas!
 I'll repeat, D-Don't-ever-change!"

 AN - Cas honey, you can't just wreck a man's shop then steal the man's pie.

 Does anyone else have any wing!related fiascos they'd like to see?